timeester3648/MultiEngine-UTL/docs/module_mvl.md

 > `noexcept` specifiers are omitted in this section to reduce verbosity.

 > [!Note]
-> From now on `mvl::GenericTensor::` will be omitted for same reason.
+> From now on `mvl::GenericTensor::` will be omitted for the same reason.

 ## Methods